-Sinfully delicious and only 10 minutes of hands-on time (with a shortcut), this super easy cinnamon buns recipe is a huge treat for any occasion.
+Sinfully delicious and only 10 minutes of hands-on time (with a shortcut), these super easy cinnamon rolls are a huge treat for any occasion.
 Warm, fresh, sweet, buttery, nutty, make-ahead and semi-homemade.

 Make them the night before and pop them in the oven for a decadent breakfast the next day.

 This is a cheater recipe because I use a dough that I buy at my local grocery store bakery.
 I just ask for the dough for a loaf of bread (not yet baked).